Juniper/splitcopy/README.md

 If using ftp to copy files (default) then an ftp daemon must be running on the remote host.
 On JUNOS this requires 'system services ftp' configuration.

-Requires python 3.4 to run, recommend using 3.6+ for improved speeds.
+Requires Python 3.4, recommend using >= 3.6 for improved speeds due to asyncio improvements

 install required module dependencies via:
 ```